jacobwilliams/vibehdf5/README.md

 - The viewer loads the entire tree structure on open
 - For very large files (thousands of items), initial load may take a few seconds
 - Preview panel limits displayed content to 1 MB by default
+- CSV tables with many columns may take time to populate initially
+- Filters are applied in-memory for fast updates

 ### File Organization
 - Use descriptive group names to organize related datasets
 - Store metadata as attributes rather than separate datasets when appropriate
 - For binary files like images, use extensions in dataset names (.png, .jpg) to enable preview features
+- Import related CSV files to keep tabular data organized

+### CSV Data Management
+- Filters are stored as JSON in the `csv_filters` attribute of CSV groups
+- Each CSV group maintains independent filter state
+- Large CSV files (10,000+ rows) display efficiently with filtered views
+- Use filters before plotting or exporting to work with specific data subsets
+- Column data types are preserved during import (numeric, string, etc.)

 ### Workflow Integration
 - Use drag-and-drop to quickly archive project files
 - Export specific datasets for analysis in other tools
 - Delete temporary or obsolete data to keep archives clean
+- Apply filters to CSV data before exporting for downstream analysis
+- Create multiple filtered views of the same data by duplicating CSV groups

 ## Troubleshooting